tawasta/event/website_event_private_listing/README.rst

   If stricter access is needed (e.g. per partner, group, or token-based), additional access rules or controllers should be implemented.

-- Direct URLs to private events are still technically accessible if known.
-  The module prevents indexing but does not enforce access restrictions on individual event pages.
+- The route is intentionally non-obvious, but not a security mechanism.

 Credits
 =======